koknat/dif/README.md

                           -gui meld
                               Uses meld as a GUI
-                              Note that meld does not display line numbers by default Meld / Preferences / Editor / Display / Show line numbers If the box is greyed out, install python-gtksourceview2
+                              Note that meld does not display line numbers by default on some OS Meld / Preferences / Editor / Display / Show line numbers If the box is greyed out, install python-gtksourceview2

+                          -gui opendiff
+                              Use the macOS FileMerge tool (requires Xcode)

                           -gui none
                               This is useful when comparing from a script